 1. Data handling and simulation¶

-loading event lists from fits files of a few missions (RXTE/PCA, NuSTAR/FPM, XMM-Newton/EPIC, NICER/XTI)
+loading event lists from fits files (and generally good handling of OGIP-compliant missions, like RXTE/PCA, NuSTAR/FPM, XMM-Newton/EPIC, NICER/XTI)

-constructing light curves from event data, various operations on light curves (e.g. addition, subtraction, joining, and truncation)
+various operations on time series (e.g. addition, subtraction, joining, and truncation)

 simulating a light curve with a given power spectrum

 simulating a light curve from another light curve and a 1-d (time) or 2-d (time-energy) impulse response